-- Install LED bulbs to cut your lighting energy use by up to 75%* every time you turn on the lights.
-LEDs last up to 50 times longer than incandescent bulbs and five times longer than compact fluorescent bulbs
+- Install LED bulbs to cut your lighting energy use by up to 85%* every time you turn on the lights.
+LEDs last up to 20 times longer than incandescent bulbs and one LED can save up to $80 over its lifetime.

 *Percentages agreed upon by Energy Trust of Oregon and NW Natural.